fenago/python-networking-sysadmins/development/lab_guides/Lab_9.md

 ![](./images/C13963_09_18.jpg)

-Figure 9.18: Output from the threading loop
+Caption: Output from the threading loop

 In this exercise, you learned how to pass tasks between our parent and child Python processes using the threading package.
 In the next section,